DevManSam777/forms-server/README.md

 git remote add origin https://github.com/yourusername/forms.git git push -u origin main
 ```
-- Tip: Render sites on the free tier spin down after 15 minutes of inactivity.
-Either use a paid plan, or set up a cron job to send an http request every 14:59 minutes or less.
-A good free resource is https://cron-job.org .

 ### Step 2: Deploy on Render
 1. Go to https://render.com and sign up/login